Naples, Florida: History

 Before the period of European colonization, the indigenous Calusa lived in Florida (including the region of present-day Naples) for thousands of years, from Charlotte Harbor to Cape Sable.
-In 1513, Spanish conquistador Juan Ponce de León explored the region and encountered the Calusa, who resisted attempts by de León to establish a Spanish colony in Florida.
-This initiated nearly two hundred years of conflict between the Spanish and the Calusa.
+In 1513, Spanish conquistador Juan Ponce de León explored the region and encountered the Calusa, who resisted the first Spanish attempts to establish a colony in Florida.
+However, decades later, Florida was finally incorporated into the Spanish Empire.
 In the early 18th century, following slave raids from Muscogee and Yamasee raiders allied with European settlers in Carolina, the majority of the remaining Calusa moved south and east to escape the raids.

 The city of Naples was founded in 1886 by former Confederate general and Kentucky U.S. Senator John Stuart Williams and his partner, Louisville businessman Walter N. Haldeman, the publisher of the Louisville Courier-Journal.
-Throughout the 1870s and 1880s, magazines and newspapers ran stories about the area's mild climate and abundant fish and likened it to the sunny Italian peninsula.
+Throughout the 1870s and 1880s, magazines and newspapers ran stories about the area's mild climate and abundant fish and likened it to the sunny Italian Peninsula.
 The name Naples caught on when promoters described the bay as "surpassing the bay in Naples, Italy".
-By the summer of 1888, Naples had a population of about 80 people, and the first hotel opened in 1889.
+With a population of approximately 80 in 1888, Naples saw the opening of its pier that year and welcomed its first hotel the following year.
 Major development was anticipated after Collier County was established in 1923, the completion of the Seaboard Air Line Railroad extension in 1927, and the completion of the Tamiami Trail linking Naples to Miami in 1928, but did not begin until after the 1929 Stock market crash, the Great Depression, and World War II.
 During the war the U.S. Army Air Forces built a small airfield and used it for training purposes; it is now the Naples Municipal Airport.